Slobork/maxboxy/README.md

 ### Enhanced WordPress Sync-Patterns
 MaxBoxy also enhances the built-in WordPress Sync-Patterns, providing a more seamless and efficient workflow on how users can interact with these patterns.

+### Track conversions
+MaxBoxy's track conversion option is a powerful feature that allows users to monitor and analyze the effectiveness of their content.
+It provides valuable insights and stats into user engagement and interaction.
+See the stats and how the visitors are reacting to action calls.
+With this option, users can optimize their content strategy and enhance conversion rates.

 ## Installation
 Search for the "MaxBoxy" plugin from your WordPress Dashboard → Plugins → Add new.
 Or alternatively: